celiajosso/erasmus-sds/README.md

   - doing Gantt chart
   - estimating the velocity of the team and taking that into account when doing the sprint backlog
   - putting the priorities to the right features

-- Célia JOSSO : Scrum Master; is responsible for...
+- Célia JOSSO (Scrum Master) is responsible for:
   - creating the Discord Server (channels, roles, webhook)
   - enabling the Github repository (Github Projects)
   - making sure the communication works